ernestromen/expenses-Calculator/readme.txt

 1.make sql back up for app
-2.secure every input against injections
+2.secure every input against injections(7)
 3.css the app.
 3.clean code
 4.after everything is done, make an exact empty database, test that everything is working and delete again and insert clean database for use.